 As the largest sporting stage in the world, the Olympics provide an unparalleled platform for Wyland’s art and message.
 Just as the Olympics unites all nations in a love for sport, he says we are all connected by the world’s oceans.

 “Water connects all 7 billion people on Earth,” Wyland said.
 “Every drop of water on the planet is connected.
 Surfers experience this every day and appreciate the imperative to conserve and protect our beautiful oceans and marine life for future generations”

 Wyland completed his 100th Whaling Wall at the Beijing Olympic Games, engaging children from the 200-plus countries represented in the Olympics to paint a nearly mile-long mural featuring endangered species.

 The Beijing Olympic Whaling Wall remains one of the largest public arts projects in history.
 The Washington, D.C. national mall mural was viewed by 400,000 people during a two week exhibition.

 USA surfing followed Wyland’s artistic process and interviewed him about what the Olympics mean to him and the oceans and marine life at the core of his art and career.
-Behind-the-scene videos and social media posts chronicling the creation of these commemorative works of art will be posted leading up to this summer’s Olympic Games.
+Watch more behind-the-scene videos and painting with WSL CT surfer and budding artist Courtney Conlogue.